marcus-38/ProjectTemplate/README.md

     - [x] check if it is working on Linux
 - [x] create cleaning script to remove all generated stuff
 - [ ] install python if missing
-- [ ] install conan if missing
+- [x] install conan if missing
-    - [ ] automatically run "conan profile detect --force"
+    - [ ] automatically run "conan profile detect"
 - [ ] install other dependencies (cmake, build-essensial ...)
 - [x] download premake5 is missing
     - [x] check if it is working on Windows